libavg/libavg/sphinxdoc/player.rst

                 Number of bits per pixel to use.
 Valid values are :samp:`15`, :samp:`16`, :samp:`24` and :samp:`32`.

-        .. py:method:: isFullscreen()

-            Returns True when the player is running in fullscreen mode.

         .. py:method:: setTimeout(time, pyfunc) -> int

             Sets a python callable object that should be executed after a set